title: Contents API Overview

 ## What is the Contents API?

-The Contents API extracts clean HTML or Markdown content from any URL you provide.
-Pass it a list of URLs and get back the full page content, ready for LLM consumption—no parsing, no HTML noise, no browser automation required.
+The Contents API extracts clean HTML or Markdown content from a given URL.
+Pass it a list of URLs and get back the full page content for each, ready for LLM consumption—no parsing, no HTML noise, no browser automation required.

 ## How it's different from livecrawl